education.vic.gov.au

 • whether the family would like the NDIS funded therapist to attend Student Support Group meetings.

-At the first meeting the school must provide the therapist with the Licence Agreement to use school premises and the Information Sharing Deed.
-Refer to: Licence Agreement and Information Sharing Deed (Word)External Link (login required).
+At the first meeting the school must provide the therapist with the relevant licence agreement to use school premises and the relevant information sharing deed.
+Refer to: Licence agreement and information sharing deed (DOCX)External Link (staff login required) and the Virtual agreement and virtual information sharing deed (DOCX)External Link (staff login required).

-The meeting outcomes must be minuted and kept on the student’s school file.
+The school must take minutes of the meeting outcomes and keep a record on the student’s school file.

 The payment for NDIS funded therapists attending meetings at schools is to be funded from the participant’s NDIS plan.